Ankit-githb/Project-4/README.md

 # Winter-internship-project-4
 World Bank Data

-In 2006, Hans Rosling gave a TED talk titled The best stats you've ever seen.(Must watch this video before working on the project).
+In 2006, Hans Rosling gave a TED talk titled The best stats you've ever seen.
 At the beginning of the talk, he showed an animation he made to debunk some misconceptions about today's world.

 I enjoyed seeing this visualisation and I want you to reproduce it with the tools you know (i.e. Python, Pandas, Numpy, Seaborn and Matplotlib).
 Dataset Information